Check out our growing library of code snippets for Gravity Forms!

 unique

-attribute with any non-empty value to return only unique results. - To search for empty values, leave the shortcode content blank and use the
+will be considered unique. - To search for empty values, leave the shortcode content blank and use the

 search_empty